kshitijsrivastavaa/CoralReefVisionAI/Readme.md

 ---

 **Note**: This is currently a frontend demonstration.
-Backend integration with the actual AI model will be implemented in the final phase.
+Backend integration with the actual AI model will be implemented after a local run.